1. Help Center

 Plan

 A plan represents a specific source scenario based on actual and forecasted amounts.
 Jirav allows you to have multiple plans.
-For instance, a company can have a “Annual Base Operating Plan”, a “Best Case Scenario Plan” and a “Worst Case Scenario Plan”.
-Plans can be active plans, archived plans, or plans of record
+For instance, a company can have an “Annual Base Operating Plan”, a “Best Case Scenario Plan”, and a “Worst Case Scenario Plan”.
+Plans can be active plans, archived plans, or plans of record.

 Plan Driver